 We often think of Vitamin D for bone health, but it’s just as important for your skin.
 One of its key jobs is to help maintain skin elasticity, which is the skin’s ability to stretch and bounce back.
 It supports your skin’s natural defenses and even helps in the production of more collagen, working alongside Vitamin C to keep your skin firm.
 A strong, healthy skin barrier is your first line of defense against moisture loss and environmental damage.
 By supporting this protective barrier, Vitamin D helps your skin stay hydrated, resilient, and better equipped to fight the signs of aging.

-Omega-3s: Hydrate Your Skin from Within
+Omega-3s: Deep Hydration from Within

 You can apply all the moisturizer you want, but true hydration starts from the inside.
 Omega-3 fatty acids are healthy fats that are crucial for keeping your skin cells plump and hydrated.
 They work by strengthening the cell membranes, which helps them hold onto water more effectively.
 This gives your skin a fuller, more supple look and feel.
 Omega-3s are also excellent at reducing inflammation, a major contributor to skin aging.
 By calming inflammation and keeping the skin barrier hydrated, these essential fats help combat the dryness and thinning that define crepey skin, leaving it looking and feeling healthier.